baselime/docs/sending-data/platforms/cloudflare/logpush.md

 ### 3. Enable Logpush on Your Cloudflare Workers

-To complete the setup, it's necessary to enable Logpush on your Cloudflare workers.
+To complete the setup, it's necessary to enable Logpush on your Cloudflare Workers.

 Add `logpush = true` to the top level section of your Workers `wrangler.toml` file